Information policy: Security vs freedom of information

-The USAPA was passed in October 2001, not long after 9/11 and without much contention from congress.
+The USAPA was passed in October 2001, not long after 9/11 and without much contention from Congress.
 Civil liberties advocates argue that the changes made to the standing surveillance laws were done in an abrupt manner and without consideration to basic rights as outlined in the US constitution, specifically fourth amendment rights which protects against unreasonable search and seizure.

 Research methods and tools

-The five broad methodological strands that Rowlands (1996) identified are current tools for information policy study:
+The five broad methodological strands identified by Rowlands are current tools for information policy study: